ARM-software/psa-api/doc/crypto/api/ops/mac.rst

     .. subsection:: Choice of hash algorithm

+        An HMAC block size must be defined for use with each hash algorithm, which is at least as large as the hash output size.

-        HMAC was designed with hashes that use a Merkle-Damgård construction, for example, MD5, SHA-1, and SHA-2.
+        HMAC was designed for hashes that use a Merkle-Damgård construction, for example, MD5, SHA-1, and SHA-2.
-        In particular, the input-block size of the hash must be at least as large as the output size.

-        Hash algorithms which have a small input-block size are not directly suitable for use with HMAC.
+        For these hash algorithms, the HMAC block size is defined to be the hash input-block size.

+        Some algorithms do not have a defined HMAC block size.
         For example, Ascon (`PSA_ALG_ASCON_HASH256`) or Shake-based hashes (`PSA_ALG_SHAKE256_512`).

-        :numref:`tab-hmac-hash` lists the valid hash algorithms for use with HMAC, and their input and output byte-sizes.
+        :numref:`tab-hmac-hash` lists the valid hash algorithms for use with HMAC, and their HMAC block and output sizes in bytes.

         .. csv-table:: Hash algorithms that can be used with HMAC
             :name: tab-hmac-hash
             :header-rows: 1
             :widths: 3 2 2

-            Algorithm, Input block size, Output size
+            Algorithm, HMAC block size, Output size
             `PSA_ALG_MD2`, 16, 16
             `PSA_ALG_MD4`, 64, 16
             `PSA_ALG_MD5`, 64, 16